Efficient Fourier Filtering Network with Contrastive Learning for AAV-based Unaligned Bimodal Salient Object Detection: Introduction

-To address these issues, Song et al. \cite{10315195} constructed the first unaligned bi-modal salient object detection (BSOD) dataset, UAV RGB-T 2400, based on the UAV view and proposed a paradigm model named MROS.
+To address these issues, Song et al. \cite{10315195} constructed the first unaligned bimodal salient object detection (BSOD) dataset, AAV RGB-T 2400, based on the AAV view and proposed a paradigm model named MROS.
 MROS achieves remarkable performance by aligning the two modalities, then performing modal fusion, followed by decoding and generating predictions.
 However, two primary challenges remain.
-First, UAVs are often used for real-time scene detection, but the complexity of MROS - with 90.4M parameters and 45.3G floating point operations - places a significant burden on the UAV's processor and memory.
+First, AAVs are often used for real-time scene detection, but the complexity of MROS - with 90.4M parameters and 45.3G floating point operations - places a significant burden on the AAV's processor and memory.
 In particular, modal alignment and fusion modules have high computational demands, limiting the overall inference speed.
-Second, since UAVs operate at high altitudes, the scale of the objects captured is small, which increases spatial location offsets of small-scale objects between the two modalities.
+Second, since AAVs operate at high altitudes, the scale of the objects captured is small, which increases spatial location offsets of small-scale objects between the two modalities.
 The alignment strategies in MROS, based on convolutional attention operations \cite{woo2018cbam}, struggle to handle large spatial offsets effectively due to their limited receptive fields.

 In this paper, we propose a two-step solution to address the aforementioned limitations of the current BSOD methods.
 First, we aim to develop parameter-free learning strategies that reduce model complexity while achieving essential modal alignment.
-Second, we simultaneously perform weak bi-modal alignment and fusion, further minimizing testing complexity to improve inference speed.
-By integrating bi-modal features into a shared feature space, we aim to establish a multi-dimensional, multi-filtering mechanism based on the mutual relationships between the two modalities on a global scale to address varying offset scales and leverage complementary bi-modal information effectively.
-To achieve this, in this work, we propose \textbf{AlignSal}, an efficient Fourier filtering network with contrastive learning for accurate and real-time UAV-based unaligned BSOD.
+Second, we simultaneously perform weak bimodal alignment and fusion, further minimizing testing complexity to improve inference speed.
+By integrating bimodal features into a shared feature space, we aim to establish a multi-dimensional, multi-filtering mechanism based on the mutual relationships between the two modalities on a global scale to address varying offset scales and leverage complementary bimodal information effectively.
+To achieve this, in this work, we propose \textbf{AlignSal}, an efficient Fourier filtering network with contrastive learning for accurate and real-time AAV-based unaligned BSOD.